Kenya Rae

 How To Make Realistic Hanging Boston Ferns For Under $20

-A front porch update with hanging DIY fake Boston Ferns.
+A front porch update with DIY fake Boston Fern hanging baskets.
 So beautiful you will swear they are real.

-With these fake ferns you can have the best of both worlds.
+With these artificial ferns, you can have the best of both worlds.
 Plants you can't kill and don't have to water, and all the beauty that the greenery adds to the scene.

 front porch with hanging basket fern

-Now that the porch looks like new, it's time to further step my curb appeal.
-I am ready to make it super cute, comfortable and cozy.
+Now that the porch looks like new, it's time to further step up my curb appeal.
+I am ready to make it super cute, comfortable, and cozy.

-I’ve seen ferns more and more since coming south and I decided my porch would be adorned with them.
+I’ve seen ferns more and more since coming south, and I decided my porch should be adorned with them.
 The end!

 Why I Decided on Faux Ferns Versus Real Ones